T.A.T.u.: 2000–2002: 200 Po Vstrechnoy

-The first single was completed in autumn 2000, titled "Ya Soshla S Uma" (later released in English as "All the Things She Said").
-It was not physically and formally released until December 2000.
+The first single was completed in 2000, titled "Ya Soshla S Uma" (later released in English as "All the Things She Said"), which was officially issued as a CD maxi single in December of that year.
 The song describes the turmoil in a girl's soul because she is in love with another girl, but is afraid, as society frowns upon this.
 She asks her parents for forgiveness.
 Elena Kiper has been credited with the song, explaining that the idea came to her when she fell asleep at her dentist's office and had a dream in which she kissed another woman.
 She woke up saying out loud, "Я сошла с ума!"
 (Ya soshla s uma, meaning "I've lost my mind").
 Ivan Shapovalov is said to have added the second phrase of the chorus, "Мне нужна она" (Mne nuzhna ona, meaning "I need her").
+The song remained at the top of the Russian charts for over four months, and the music video won the MTV Video Music Award among the Russian nominees of 2001, marking the group's first nomination and win at the ceremony.